best-digital-nomad-insurance-sri-lanka

 • Rehabilitation and long-term care

 SafetyWing is aimed at nomads who want comprehensive travel insurance with both medical and non-medical coverage.
 It’s structured around flexibility, allowing ongoing renewals up to age 70, and includes benefits like trip interruption, lost luggage, and even optional adventure sports add-ons.
-This makes it a strong fit for nomads using Sri Lanka as a base but traveling often in the region.
+This makes it a popular among nomads who travel frequently within the Sri Lank region.

 Key Features of SafetyWing